stephengineer-CS003A-classroom/CS3A_Setup/mac.md

 ### Step 2: Create project folder

-Create a new function folder under the `includes/` folde and name this folder to `array_functions`.
+Create a new function folder under the `includes/` folder and name this folder to `array_functions`.
 This is the directory you will add your `.h` and `.cpp` files.

 <br>